 - Date and time of the request

-- Time zone difference to Greenwich Mean Time (GMT)
+- Time zone difference from Greenwich Mean Time (GMT)

 - Content of the request (concrete page)

-- Amount of data transferred in each case
+- Data volume transferred in each case

-- Website from which the request comes
+- Web page from which the request comes

 - Operating system and its interface